knighthawk0811/jpnp_wp_version/version_8_plugin/readme.txt

 A collection of generic functions that pair with the version_8 theme.
-As functiosn grow bigger they branch out into their own plugin
+As functiosn grow bigger they branch out into their own plugin This plugin is intentiaonally not OOP as it is by nature a bit of a hodgepodge

 == Changelog ==